EXCLUSIVE-AmerisourceBergen eyes Walgreens' drug distribution business -sources

 May 4 (Reuters) - AmerisourceBergen Corp ABC.N, one of the largest U.S. drug distributors, has approached Walgreens Boots Alliance Inc WBA.O to explore a deal for its pharmaceutical wholesaling division, people familiar with the matter said on Monday.

+The two companies have explored various possibilities for combining operations in recent years, including a sale of AmerisourceBergen to Walgreens, on the theory that their drug distribution businesses would be better positioned to withstand competitive price pressures through even bigger scale.

+The coronavirus pandemic has weighed on Walgreens' retail business since then, however.
+Its shares have fallen more than 28 percent this year, compared to a 12% drop in the S&P 500 index due to the outbreak.
+AmerisourceBergen shares are flat year-to-date.

-AmerisourceBergen is willing to pay about $6 billion for the Walgreens business, which operates mainly under the Alliance Healthcare brand, one of the sources said.
-T
+AmerisourceBergen is willing to pay about $6 billion for the Walgreens pharmaceutical wholesale business, which operates mainly under the Alliance Healthcare brand, one of the sources said.

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))